lipikagupta758/quiz-app-microservices/README.md

 This project is a microservices-based Quiz Application built with Spring Boot.
 It demonstrates a modular architecture using multiple services for quiz management, question management, service discovery, and API gateway.

+# Features
+- Create quizzes with random questions from a selected category
+- Add and manage quiz questions
+- Filter questions by category
+- Submit quiz responses and receive a score

 ## Project Structure

 - **api-gateway**: Handles routing and acts as a single entry point for all client requests.